Why study BSc (Hons) Biological Sciences at BU?

 For September 2021 entry: in order to take advantage of new approaches to learning and teaching, as well as developments in the industry to benefit our students we regularly review all of our courses.
-This course is currently going through this process and we will update this page in March 2021 to give you full information about what we will be offering once the review process has concluded.
+This course is currently going through this process and we will update this page once it has concluded to give you full information about what we will be offering once the review process has concluded.

 Why study a degree in Biological Sciences?

 Your degree will be centred around developing the skills you need to work in professional practice, as well as equipping you with a variety of transferable skills that will give you a range of career options in Biotechnology, Environmental science, Forensic and biomedical research, and Education.

 Explore our facilities and see more of the course